PTO john deere tractor

 The Drive Shaft

 The PTO clutch is placed under the tractor or mower close to the power drive shaft, vertically aligned to the tractor.
-The driveshaft is the main shaft that connects the engine, and there is a belt attached to it and the PTO pulley.
+The driveshaft is the main shaft that connects the engine, and a belt and the PTO pulley are attached.

-The shaft spins at a very high rate when the engine is on, but the blade does not.
+The shaft spins very high when the engine is on, but the blade does not.
 The edge does not move because the PTO is not engaged, and the belt that connects it to the drive shaft is loosened and not causing enough friction to make the blades move.

-Does a PTO Pulley Work on a John Deere Rider Mower?
+Does a PTO Pulley Work on a John Deere Mower?

-Most models of John Deere riding mowers, including lawn tractors and garden tractors, possess a power takeoff (PTO) function that the operator can use to engage the machine’s mower blades.
+Most John Deere riding mower models, including lawn tractors and garden tractors, possess a power takeoff (PTO) function that the operator can use to engage the machine’s mower blades.

-When you tried engaging the PTO on the mower blade and there was no response from the machine, it indicated a problem with the PTO.
-In this case, you need to check the PTO pulley, which is a significant part of the PTO.
+When you tried engaging the PTO on the mower blade, and there was no response from the machine, it indicated a problem with the power take-off.
+In this case, you need to check the PTO pulley, a significant part of the PTO.

 What is a Proper PTO Function?

-You must test the attachment engagement lever or switch to check that your PTO system is working correctly.
+You must test the attachment engagement lever or switch to check that the power take-off system works correctly.
 Park the mower and set the parking brake to carry out the test.

 Put on the attachment engagement switch or lever.
 When attempting to start the mower, the rule states that the mower should not begin with your switch engaged.